 As you can see, the issue of road traffic accidents abroad is extremely complex, and each situation will need to be considered separately based on the circumstances.

 Sheldon Davidson Solicitors can advise you on the likely success of any claim, and guide you throughout the process to provide both legal advice and reassurance during the process.
 We will also be on hand to assist should any urgent medical care be necessary.

-To find out more about how we can help you, contact our team today.
+To find out more about how we can help you, contact our team of expert personal injury solicitors.